10 Facts about CBD you may not know

 4. CBD IS LESS POTENT THAN THC

-The effects of CBD have sometimes been labeled as sedating, especially in large doses.
-However, research suggests that CBD doesn’t actually have sedative effects.
+The effects of CBD have sometimes been labelled as sedating, especially in large doses.
+However, research suggests that CBD doesn’t actually produce sedating effects.

 6. NOT ALL CANNABIS PLANTS CONTAIN CBD